marbl/canu/README.md

 ## Install:

+* Do NOT download the .zip source code.
+It is missing files and will not compile.
+This is a [known flaw](https://github.com/dear-github/dear-github/issues/214) with git itself.

 * The easiest way to get started is to download a binary [release](http://github.com/marbl/canu/releases).

 * Installing with a 'package manager' is not encouraged, but if you have no other choice: